Updated August 2020

-Under the provisions of these programs, USEPA requires compliance with approved goals in order to provide opportunities to Minority-Owned, (MBE) and Women-Owned Businesses, (WBE).
-In 2008, USEPA promulgated new rules that changed the previous program of MBE/WBE Utilization to a Disadvantaged Business Enterprise, (DBE) Program.
-MassDEP has incorporated the DBE requirements into these Federally Assisted Projects.
+USEPA required compliance with approved goals in order to provide opportunities to Minority-Owned and Women-Owned Businesses.
+In 2008, USEPA promulgated new rules that changed the previous program of MBE/WBE Utilization to a Disadvantaged Business Enterprise, Program.
+MassDEP has incorporated the DBE requirements into the Federally Assisted Projects.
 However, on October 1, 2019, USEPA issued an exception to its M/WBE program that "...temporarily waived the requirements of Subpart D of 40 CFR Part 33 (fair share objectives).
 In addition, it permanently suspends the EPA certification program which served as a DBE certifying program..."

 - 4.2% for D/MBE and